socialchorus/Attribute-Access-Controllable/doc/blog-post.md

       When I run `rake spec`
       Then the output should contain "7 examples, 0 failures"

 You probably won't find any web-steps out there to handle these lines.
 I use [Aruba](https://github.com/cucumber/aruba) to handle the dirty work of executing shell commands in a safe sandbox-y way.
-The [step definition file](https://github.com/halogenguides/Attribute-Access-Controllable/blob/master/features/step_definitions/steps.rb) hides all the ugliness away.
+The [step definition file](https://github.com/halogenguides/Attribute-Access-Controllable/blob/master/features/step_definitions/steps.rb) hides most of the ugliness.
 Even so, most readers could figure out what to do, by hand, for each step.

 #### To do
   1. ~~MIT License~~